 He is passionate about helping incarcerated Hoosiers break cycles by learning essential job skills.
 The Last Mile, a program dedicated to reducing recidivism by teaching computer coding inside prisons, chose Indiana to be the first state outside of California to participate by opening a program at the Indiana Women’s Prison in 2017.
 It has expanded to include the Pendleton Juvenile Correctional Facility.
 The governor has introduced high-wage, high demand certificate training to prepare offenders to be successful in their communities upon release.

 All of this work is underscored by Gov. Holcomb’s commitment to delivering great government service for Hoosier taxpayers.
 Indiana was ranked first in the nation for government efficiency by U.S. News & World Report in 2017.

-Holcomb currently serves as the policy chairman of the Republican Governors Association and in 2018 was named one of ten governors shaping the future of politics by The Hill.
+Holcomb previously served as the policy chairman of the Republican Governors Association and in 2018 was named one of ten governors shaping the future of politics by The Hill.